Charlotte Guillard: Early life

 Guillard was very likely born in the late 1480s in Saint-Calais, France.
 Her name is sometime spelled Guillart and in Latin books as Carola Guillard.
 Living in the province of Maine in France, her parents were Jacques Guillard and Guillemyne Savary.
 The professions of her parents are unknown, but her known relatives are mostly merchants or lawyers.
-Guillard had at least three and possibly four sisters and one brother.

-First mariage
+First marriage

-Guillard showed interest in the printing business as early as 1500.
-Guillard first married Berthold Rembolt about 1507 (and not 1502 as it has wrongly been assumed).
-Her first husband worked with the earliest French printer Ulrich Gering.
-Their printing business specialised in law and theology.
+Guillard's first marriage was to the Alsatian printer Berthold Rembolt about 1507 (and not 1502 as it has wrongly been assumed).
+Rembolt collaborated with Ulrich Gering, who had been a partner in the first printing press of France.
+Gering owned the Soleil d'Or, a printing house of considerable repute.
+Together, Gering and Rembolt specialised in theological and legal texts.

-Rembolt died in 1519.
-Paris businesses and crafts in the sixteenth century were regulated by the guild system.
+Gering retired in 1508, and Rembolt died in 1518 or 1519.
+Thereupon, Guillard ran the Soleil d'Or on her own initiative until her second marriage.
+She printed seven books during this short time.

 Second career

 In 1520 Guillard married Claude Chevallon, a bookseller who also printed theological books.
 From this time forward, Guillard was known as "la Chevallonne".
 She was widowed a second time in 1537.
+Thereafter, Guillard ran her printing business on her own.